OfficeDev/VBA-content/Office-Mac-VBA/idMSOWordMac.md

 # idMSOs supported in Word for Mac

-Find the idMSOs that are supported in PowerPoint in Office 2016 for Mac.
+Find the idMSOs that are supported in Word in Office 2016 for Mac.

 **Last modified:** February 3, 2016